wangyanainn-ainn/T2LSC-Bench/README.md

 | Prompt mode | natural, anti-leakage |
 | Language | English, Chinese |

-This yields `3 x 2 x 2 x 2 = 24` cases per seed and **1,200 prompt cases per evaluated generator**.
+This yields `24` cases per seed and **1,200 prompt cases per evaluated generator**.
 The accompanying paper evaluates six generators.
 Of 7,200 planned generations, 7,160 were available for analysis.
 Generated images and experimental results are not distributed in this minimal release.

 ## Evaluation Protocol